petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 ![The README.](/images/repro-fail/readme.png)

-Python 3.5 is quite old at this point, and these days I use [Mambaforge](https://conda-forge.org/download/) instead of Anaconda, but the ecosystems are largely compatible with each other,
+Python 3.5 is quite old at this point, and these days I mostly use [Mambaforge](https://conda-forge.org/download/) instead of Anaconda, but the ecosystems are largely compatible with each other,